CarterGames/NotionToUnity/README.md

 # Notion Database to Unity Scriptable Object

-A flexible system to import Notion databases into a Unity scriptable object for use in Unity game projects.
-Note: This is experimental.
-While functional, there may be issues or edge cases that are not covered.
-Updates will also be slow/infrequent.
+A tool to download Notion databases into a Unity scriptable object for use in Unity projects.
+Handy for game data such as items, localization, skills and more!

 <br>